Pediatric Psychology Post-Doctoral Fellowships

-Overview of Post-Doctoral Psychology Fellowship
+Overview of Current Opening for Post-Doctoral Psychology Fellowship in Eating Disorders

 The postdoctoral fellowship in pediatric psychology is a 1-year training program that begins after the doctorate degree is earned.
 There is direct involvement in clinical programs at Norton Children's Hospital.